-The saga of the Krestovsky stadium (also called Zenit Arena or Gazprom Arena, or Zenit stadium) projected to host FIFA World Cup 2018 and Confederations Cup 2017 seemed to be finally over, but it has recently continued as a FIFA commission discovered that a sliding playing field was unstable.
+The saga of the Krestovsky stadium (official name is the Saint Petersburg Stadium, also called Zenit Arena or Gazprom Arena, or Zenit stadium) projected to host FIFA World Cup 2018 and Confederations Cup 2017 seemed to be finally over, but it has recently continued as a FIFA commission discovered that a sliding playing field was unstable.
 Instead of drinking champagne, we decided to briefly overview the long and very unlucky story of the stadium which has already cost St. Petersburg citizens about $706 million and may cost even more.

 On September, 11, Gazprom’s CEO Alexey Miller visited the Krestovsky stadium, local media reported.
 Gazprom is the owner of the FC Zenit St. Petersburg which will be managing the venue and playing there their home games.
 Mr Miller, a great fan of the Zenit, was reportedly dissatisfied with what he had seen.
 He didn’t say a word, but his face spoke for itself.
 For example, a VIP-restaurant has almost no windows and the height of the VIP-lounge is just 1.85 meters.